cakephp/docs/en/core-libraries/components/authentication.rst

 when validating user credentials so no additional configuration is required in order to authenticate users.

-``SimplePasswordHasher`` uses the Blowfish hashing algorithm internally, which is one of the stronger password hashing solution used in the industry.
+``SimplePasswordHasher`` uses the bcrypt hashing algorithm internally, which is one of the stronger password hashing solution used in the industry.
 While it is recommended that you use this password hasher class, the case may be that you are managing a database of users whose password was hashed differently.